TokisanGames/Terrain3D/doc/docs/installation.md

 If it isn't working for you, watch the [tutorial videos](tutorial_videos.md) and read [Troubleshooting](troubleshooting.md) and [Getting Help](getting_help.md).

-### Manually Into Your Project
+### Manually Into Your Project (v0.9.3-dev running a nightly build)
 1. Download the [latest binary release](https://github.com/TokisanGames/Terrain3D/releases) and extract the files, or [build the plugin from source](building_from_source.md).
 2. Copy `addons/terrain_3d` to your project folder as `addons/terrain_3d`.
 3. Run Godot using the console executable so you can see error messages.
 Restart when it prompts.
 4. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
 5. Select `Project / Reload Current Project` to restart once more.
 6. Create or open a 3D scene and add a new Terrain3D node.
-7. Select Terrain3D in the Scene panel.
-In the Inspector, click the down arrow to the right of the `storage` resource and save it as a binary `.res` file.
-The other resources can be left as is, or saved as text `.tres`.
-These external files can be shared with other scenes.
+7. **Updated 0.9.3-dev:** Select Terrain3D in the Scene panel.
+In the Inspector, click the folder icon to the right of `data directory` and specify a directory to store your data.
+This directory can be used shared with other scenes.

 If it isn't working for you, watch the [tutorial videos](tutorial_videos.md) and read [Troubleshooting](troubleshooting.md) and [Getting Help](getting_help.md).